NordicHPC/record-environment/README.md

 ```

 ## Installation and configuration

 This is a single shell script... just copy to an executable path.

 There is currently no configuration.

+## Privacy and security

+Since this gives info from the users environment, there *could* be
+something sensitive there.
+That's why we try to be very specific in
+the types of data by default (and don't collect all environment
+variables).
+Still, one should keep the risk of information leaks in
+mind when using this on a very large and public scale.

 ## Maintenance and development